3 - Control Flow

 Before we leave control flow, I need to say that I agree with structured programming experts as well as Kernighan and Ritchie in

-is universally a bad idea.
+that using goto is universally a bad idea.
 There is a lot of little details that make them a real problem - things like how the stack

-works in function calls and code blocks and patching the stack up correctly when a goto
+works in function calls and code blocks and patching the stack up correctly when a goto happens in a deeply-nested mess.

-when you want to exit multiple nested loops in a single statement (break
+You might be tempted to use a goto when you want to exit multiple nested loops in a single statement (break and continue only

 exit the innermost loop).
-The authors use this as an example above but are quite lukewarm when describing the use of goto
+The authors use this as an example above but are quite lukewarm when describing the use of goto.

-Usually if your problem is that complex putting things in a function and using return
+Usually if your problem is that complex putting things in a function and using return, or adding a few if statements is a better

 choice.
 The Dr. Chuck middle tested loop data processing solves this because the loop is always the innermost loop.